Fifth Generation Cellular for RVers and Boaters

-- More Data Usage: For most applications, few people can tell the difference between 50 Mbps and 500 Mbps.
+- More Data Usage: For most applications, few people can tell the difference between 50 Mbps and 500 Mbps (Megabits per second).
 But a faster network has the raw capability to serve more data to more people at once, meaning less overall congestion.
 This (hopefully!) opens the door to carriers being less stingy with the limits on their data plans once their 5G networks begin to mature.

 Though 5G changes the networking rules in some substantial ways - it is actually a direct evolution of 4G/LTE technologies, building upon an established foundation.

-In fact, early 5G networks will actually still require 4G as an underlying backbone.
+In fact, most 5G networks still require 4G as an underlying backbone.

 But eventually, 5G networks will evolve well beyond 4G/LTE - and 5G technology will be used for everything from home internet service to private corporate networks to enabling a whole new generation of mobile devices.

 5G Is The Future, But The Future Doesn't Arrive Overnight

 It is important to keep in mind that while the 5G standards enable some incredible advancements - it will take time for all these benefits to actually make it out into the world.